EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

   be disabled.

-**After applying all necessary changes**, installation could start with the "Begin Installation" button.
+**After applying all the necessary changes**, installation can be started with the "Begin Installation" button.

 ### Disk partition recommended minimums